 Your McKenzie Friend?

 As of 2022, I now have 6 years full time experience as a professional McKenzie Friend / Legal Advisor.
 I am now recognised by Court Judges and my reputation is growing.

 I grew up in Surrey before moving to Bristol where I read Law at Bristol University gaining a Law LLB Honours degree in 1995.

 I progressed to pass my 'Bar' introductory exams to undertake the 1 year Bar Vocational Course at the 'Inns of Court School of Law', London, successfully passing the first stage and I was "Called" to the 'Bar' in 1996.

-So in effect I am not a solicitor.
-If I was then my fees would be around £300 an hour.
-I, have in summary a law degree form one of the best universities in the UK (Bristol) and have passed my Bar Vocational course.
+have a law degree from one of the best universities in the UK (Bristol) and have passed my Bar Vocational course.

 I am authorised via